rapidsai/cudf/ci/local/README.md

 ### Container File Structure

 Your repository will be located in the `/rapids/` folder of the container.
 This folder is volume mounted from the local machine.
 Any changes to the code in this repository are replicated onto the local machine.
-The `cpp/build` directory within your repository is on a separate mount to avoid conflicting with your local build artifacts.
-The file within the `cpp/build` directory in the container named `build.sh` is a small script that builds your repository from source and run tests.
+The `cpp/build` and `python/build` directories within your repository is on a separate mount to avoid conflicting with your local build artifacts.